davidchesnut/sp-dev-docs/docs/add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

 - Silverlight redistributable assemblies

-For more information about the sets of APIs that are available for SharePoint 2013, see  [Choose the right API set in SharePoint 2013](http://msdn.microsoft.com/library/f36645da-77c5-47f1-a2ca-13d4b62b320d%28Office.15%29.aspx).
+For more information about the sets of APIs that are available for SharePoint, see  [Choose the right API set in SharePoint](http://msdn.microsoft.com/library/f36645da-77c5-47f1-a2ca-13d4b62b320d%28Office.15%29.aspx).